11th Annual History

 "It was so good to see you and hear your music again.
 I know no one whose music from the American Songbook comes close to yours.
 It was just magic.
 I'm sure you have worked long and hard to be able to perform as you do.
 You are someone who has the gift, and had the patience and determination to develop it.
 I'm fortunate to be in your audience." -- Brian Daly

 The 1806 Farmhouse was the site of a double hatchet murder of an elderly couple, Samuel and Leanah Rightly, a year after Lizzie Borden's similar crime of 1892.
 Arrested was drifter Wallace Burt, who killed the couple after having been hired to mow the lawn of the cemetery outside the farmhouse, and having been paid only 75 cents and not the dollar he said he was promised.
 Burt hid out at first in Newtown, sleeping in the lumber yard, then was captured in Morrisville alone in the woods, and tried in Doylestown in 1894.
-A book and live performance are in development for possible presentation at a future Tom Baust performing arts event.
-For more information about the case, Read more
+Click Here for more information about the case.